ialab-puc/CuratorNet/README.md

 ![](CuratorNet.png)

-CuratorNet draws inspiration from [VBPR](https://arxiv.org/abs/1510.01784) and [Youtube’s Recommender System](https://static.googleusercontent.com/media/research.google.com/es//pubs/archive/45530.pdf): we optimize for ranking using triplet loss, and seek generalization to new users without introducing additional parameters or further training.
+CuratorNet draws inspiration from [VBPR](https://arxiv.org/abs/1510.01784) and [Youtube’s Recommender System](https://static.googleusercontent.com/media/research.google.com/es//pubs/archive/45530.pdf): we optimize for ranking using BPR loss, and seek generalization to new users without introducing additional parameters or further training.
 We also propose a set of sampling guidelines to generate triplets for training our model, which improves the performance of CuratorNet and VBPR with respect to random negative sampling.

 ![](SamplingResults.png)